NatLibFi/Annif/doc/commands.md

 Most of These methods take a `projectid` parameter.
 Projects are identified by alphanumeric strings (`A-Za-z0-9_-`).

-## Initialization

-### Creating the index structure

-    annif init

-This will initialize the Elasticsearch index needed for storing information about projects.

 ## Project administration

 ### List available projects